 How to Classify Employees & Independent Contractors

-The IRS looks at the business relationship your company has with a worker to determine whether they’re an employee or not.
+Classifying employees and independent contractors is a distinction made by the IRS, which reviews at the business relationship your company has with a worker to determine whether they’re an employee or not.

 Here are the 3 categories the IRS considers when classifying workers:

 - Behavioral Control